 With each email we’d review the recipient’s engagement with the content.
 The most interesting group was the one that received content that contained both strategy and tactics.

-The result of this campaign was increased engagement with our nurtured list and resurrection of leads that had fallen out of the pipeline.
+The result of this campaign was increased engagement with our nurtured list and the resurrection of leads that had fallen out of the pipeline.
 From conversations with Bob, once he had it dialed in, he and his team were able to come up with a revenue number tied to the number of people they emailed.

-Across the last two articles I discussed how to analyze, parse, segment, and bin data.
+Across the last two articles, I discussed how to analyze, parse, segment, and bin data.
 Using these techniques will help a company gain a greater understanding of who their prospects and customers are.
-As well, moving forward you can use this information to build a complete go to market strategy.
+As well, moving forward you can use this information to build a complete go-to-market strategy.
 That is in the next article.